- Media Coverage

 Quinta do Lago does not, however, rest on its laurels and the new Campus facility has evolved into a multi-sports hub.

-THE CAMPUS: This is a unique, state of the art multi-sports complex in the heart of Quinta do Lago, offering professional level training and coaching, whatever your level.
+This is a unique, state of the art multi-sports complex in the heart of Quinta do Lago, offering professional level training and coaching, whatever your level.

 From world-class athletes and international competitors to active families, sports enthusiasts and rising stars of all ages, advice is available.